awsdocs/amazon-lumberyard-user-guide/doc_source/gems-system-gems-creating-a-new-gem-projconf.md

       **<a href="http://www\.amazon\.com">Amazon</a>**

-      If you are editing the `Summary` parameter in the `gem.json` file, however, use the following syntax:
+      If you are editing the `Summary` parameter in the `gem.json` file, use the following syntax:

       ```
       "Summary": "<a href=\"http:\/\/www.amazon.com\">Amazon<\/a>",